Paying Your Property Taxes

 Annual Tax Sale:

-In accordance with the Local Government Act the Town of Gibsons conducts the annual tax sale the last Monday in September by offering for sale by public auction each parcel of real property on which taxes are delinquent.
+In accordance with the Local Government Act, the Town of Gibsons is required to conduct an annual tax sale on the last Monday in September by offering for sale by public auction each parcel of real property on which taxes are delinquent.